aphcoder/ogre-ios-helloworld/README.md

 ## TODO

-[X] Resolve Cannot initialise - no render system has been selected [X] Have OgreMesh properly displayed on iphone simulator [X] Have OgreMesh properly displayed on iphone device [X] Port application to new style Ogre Bites
+[X] Resolve Cannot initialise - no render system has been selected (DONE with SIMU) [] Have OgreMesh properly displayed on iphone simulator [] Have OgreMesh properly displayed on iphone device [] Port application to new style Ogre Bites

 ## Last run logs/status